vshemyako/intexsoft-internship/README.md

 Logging framework is being tuned.
 Desired functionality - write log files into Tomcat's directory. - Done

 News portal doesn't have full functional news page.
-Being developed at the moment...
+Being developed at the moment... - Done

+The next goal is to add functionality to workspace component - the heart of the application